As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 The sugar (or honey), the tea leaves, and the milk (make sure it’s creamy) are all boiled on the stove at the same time before it’s poured through a sieve and into a mug.

-Many vending machines in Japan will stock takeaway bottles of royal milk tea as it’s an extremely popular drink throughout the country.
+Many vending machines and convenience stores in Japan will stock takeaway bottles of royal milk tea as it’s an extremely popular drink throughout the country.
+I have a lot of friends in Japan who swear by this stuff!

 The differences between Hokkaido and Okinawa milk tea